 KEN IRVINE

-In the 110-year history of Australian rugby league, only one individual has achieved the remarkable feat of accumulating over 200 tries.
-This exceptional player is known as Ken Irvine.
-The individual widely recognized as the most accomplished winger in the history of the sport, who represented both the North Sydney and Manly teams, accumulated a remarkable 212 tries over the course of his 236-game professional career.
-This achievement remains significantly higher than that of his closest competitor, Billy Slater, a prominent player for the contemporary Melbourne Storm team, who has amassed 187 tries in 309 games.
+In the 110-year history of Australian rugby league, only one individual achieved the remarkable feat of accumulating over 200 tries.
+Now there are two.
+This exceptional player is known as KEN IRVINE.
+The individual widely recognised as the most accomplished winger in the history of the sport, who represented both the North Sydney and Manly teams, accumulated a remarkable 212 tries over the course of his 236-game professional career.
+This achievement remains significantly higher than that of his closest competitor, Billy Slater, a prominent player for the contemporary Melbourne Storm team, who has amassed 190 tries in 309 games.
+It was only broken some 50 years later by ALEX JOHNSTON in March 2026 at Allianz Stadium, representing the South Sydney Rabbitohs in scenes that will last forever.

 Making his debut for the Bears on the wing in 1958, Irvine was an instant success for the club, proving to be a frequent try scorer.
 After only one full club season with Norths, Irvine was selected for New South Wales in 1959.
 He was the 1959 NSWRFL season's leading try-scorer with 19 and was rewarded with selection in the Australian side for the 1959-60 Kangaroo tour.

 Irvine went on to make 60 appearances for the club, scoring 41 tries and showed he had lost none of his speed at the end of his career.
 He overtook Harold Horder as the NSWRFL's all-time top try-scorer, and was finally able to win a premiership when he helped Manly to claim successive premierships in 1972 (19-14 over Eastern Suburbs) and 1973 (110-7over Cronulla-Sutherland).
 Irvine didn't score a try in either of his Grand Final wins with the Sea Eagles.
 Ken Irvine retired after the 1973 Grand Final win over Cronulla, becoming the first player to score 200 tries in NSWRFL Premiership history.
-As of January 2024 Irvine holds the record for tries scored in the premiership (212) in front of Billy Slater (190), Alex Johnston (187), Steve Menzies (180), Brett Morris (176)
+As of March 2026, Irvine held the record for tries scored in the premiership (212) in front of Billy Slater (190), Steve Menzies (180) and Brett Morris (176).
+Alex Johnston now becomes the greatest ever try-scorer on 213 and that record will be difficult to surpass in the modern era.